Header Bidding vs. RTB: Two Sides of the Same Coin?

 Header bidding was created to solve this.
 Instead of handling bids one at a time, header bidding allows publishers to show their ad inventory to multiple exchanges simultaneously.
 This ensures publishers can maximize their revenue by getting the highest bid in real-time rather than waiting for each bidder to go in sequence.

-As an example, a publisher sets a price floor of $3 for its ad space.
-In the older waterfall system, if the first buyer bids $2.50, the floor isn’t met, so the ad inventory would move to the next buyer.
+For example, a publisher sets a price floor of $3 for its ad space.
+In the older waterfall system, the floor isn’t met if the first buyer bids $2.50, so the ad inventory would move to the next buyer.

-The second buyer might bid $2, still below the floor, so again, the bid is rejected.
+The second buyer might bid $2, still below the floor, so the bid is rejected again.
 A third buyer bid $2.75, which is still not enough.
 Then, a fourth buyer comes in with a $3.25 bid, which meets the floor, and the ad is sold.

-With header bidding, instead of going through each buyer one by one, all buyers are asked to bid at the same time.
-This way that $3.25 bid would win immediately without the publisher missing out on potential revenue by waiting for the highest offer.
+With header bidding, instead of going through each buyer individually, all buyers are asked to bid simultaneously.
+This way, the $3.25 bid would win immediately without the publisher missing out on potential revenue by waiting for the highest offer.

 Header Bidding vs. RTB: What’s the Difference?

-Header bidding and RTB are closely related because header bidding is actually a subset of RTB, but they do not compete directly with each other.
+Header bidding and RTB are closely related because header bidding is a subset of RTB, but they do not compete directly.

 Is Header Bidding the Same as Exchange Bidding?

 No, not really.
-Exchange bidding and header bidding are two methods used in programmatic advertising to boost ad revenue.
-Still, while both methods revolve around auctioning off ad space, they differ mainly in where the bid request originates
+Exchange and header bidding are used in programmatic advertising to boost ad revenue.
+Still, while both methods revolve around auctioning off ad space, they differ mainly in where the bid request originates.

-Exchange bidding is a server-side solution provided, for example, by Google Ad Manager (GAM).
-It allows publishers to link their third-party demand sources to compete alongside Google’s own demand.
-This setup enables multiple ad exchanges to bid simultaneously on an ad impression, often resulting in higher CPMs
+For example, exchange bidding is a server-side solution provided by Google Ad Manager (GAM).
+It allows publishers to link their third-party demand sources to compete alongside Google’s demand.
+This setup enables multiple ad exchanges to bid simultaneously on an ad impression, often resulting in higher CPMs.

 Header bidding, on the other hand, is a client-side auction that gives publishers more control and flexibility over their ad inventory.
-By connecting various ad exchanges or demand-side platforms (DSPs) directly into their website’s header, publishers create a competitive space where multiple bidders vie for the same impression, potentially driving up CPMs thanks to the higher demand.
+By connecting various ad exchanges, ad mediation platforms, or demand-side platforms (DSPs) directly into their website’s header, publishers create a competitive space where multiple bidders vie for the same impression.
+Thus, potentially driving up CPMs thanks to the higher demand.

 Header Bidding vs. RTB: Final Thoughts